FailAcademy/learning/wdp-vancouver/_slides/week-02/01b-git.md

 # What We've Learned

-* What the command line is and how to use it to navigate your file system
 * What version control is
 * The difference between Git and GitHub
 * How to push code to GitHub